coderedtails/blog/actor_paradigm_v2.md

 In Scala we are allowed to have fairly arbitrary methods names, so _tell_ is shortened to a simple `!`.
 Here, `BobActor` creates a new instance of the immutable case-object `Greeting(message: String)` with the greeting `"Hi Anna!"` and sends it on its way.

 `BobActor` and `AnnaActor` model persons and as such should be able to almost have a conversation.
-Lets extend `BobActor` to _ask_ `AnnaActor` if she knows of any current acting giggs:
+Lets extend `BobActor` to _ask_ `AnnaActor` if she knows of any current acting jobs:

 ```scala